0marContreras/app-mockups/README.md

 # Lens: Application mockup

-Lens is a fictional application mobile application for landscape photography.
+Lens is a fictional mobile application for landscape photography.
 You can check the low and high fidelity mockup documentation in the links below

 <ul>
   <li><a href='https://github.com/0marContreras/app-mokups/tree/master/Low%20fidelity%20mokup'>Low fidelity mokup</a></li>